pingcap/docs-cn/br/use-br-command-line-tool.md

 > **Warning:**
 >
+> - This is still an experimental feature.
+It is **NOT** recommended that you use it in the production environment.
 > - If the key is lost, the backup data cannot be restored to the cluster.
 > - The encryption feature needs to be used on BR tools and TiDB clusters v5.3.0 or later versions, and the encrypted backup data cannot be restored on clusters ealier than v5.3.0.